FUNERAL / TRIBUTE CONCERT

 Flowers from George Hamilton IV and a floral arrangement from Jon's family in the Welsh colours

-Jon's ashes were scattered the following year (by kind permission of Welsh heritage organisation CADW) in the moat of Harlech Castle in North Wales overlooking the railway station - a place he loved very much and a town in which he had spent so many wonderful times since childhood.
-His Welsh parents originated from the Isle of Anglesey but later relocated to Harlech.
+By kind permission of CADW (Welsh Heritage), Jon's ashes were scattered in the moat of Harlech Castle in North Wales overlooking the railway station - a place he loved very much.
+His Welsh parents originated from the Isle of Anglesey, however, they relocated some years later to Harlech.
 Jon was the second eldest of four brothers.

-A tribute night in memory of Jon was organised by his son Mark and former Country Fever drummer/friend, Tony Peck.
-It was held on Easter Sunday evening - April 8th, 2012.
-Staged at Peterborough Conservative Club - the sell-out audience enjoyed music from West Virginia (with John Davis on pedal steel guitar), The Duffy Brothers, Mick Smith and Mark Derek (who sang a few songs and paid tribute to his father).
+A tribute night in memory of Jon was organised by his son Mark and former Country Fever drummer and friend, Tony Peck.
+It was held on Easter Sunday - April 8, 2012.
+Staged at Peterborough Conservative Club - the sell-out audience enjoyed music from West Virginia (with John Davis on pedal steel guitar), The Duffy Brothers, Mick Smith and...
+Mark Derek (who sang a few songs and paid tribute to his father).

 JON DEREK TRIBUTE CONCERT